 - the need to extend the census to include Great Fen, where spiderlings were translocated to establish additional sub-populations in 2010-12 (above).

 The new census methodology developed since 2014 has two separate elements.
 One involves regular counts of nursery webs, made at weekly intervals throughout the breeding season, along transects over a much wider area of the fen than the old survey.
-The gain in spatial information is inevitably accompanied by a loss in sensitivity to population changes between years; although the numbers of nurseries now encountered is sufficient to give a reasonable picture.
+The gain in spatial information is inevitably accompanied by a loss in sensitivity to population changes between years, although the numbers of nurseries now encountered are sufficient to give a reasonable picture.

 The transects show that the new population created by translocation on Great Fen was well established by 2015-2017.
 On Middle Fen the spider's range increase has continued, with breeding recorded consistently over a wide area.
 The monitoring is starting to give a good picture of population trends throughout this area, with summer water levels likely to be the main factor driving changes in density.
 Nursery counts on the Middle Fen transects were around 200 in 2019 but fell by two thirds in 2020 following protracted droughts immediately after the first spider broods in 2019 and them in spring and in summer 2020.